NetLogo/BehaviorSpace-Extension/README.md

 #### bspace:get-default-parallel-runs

-Returns the default number of parallel runs for the current device.
+Reports the default number of parallel runs for the current device.

 Example: